FlatFilers/platform-sdk-starter/docs/MakeField.md

 Flatfile fields are built around composable extensibility with fine grained functions that are easily built upon

-`MakeField` lets you create first class `Field`s to build data import workflows custom suite to your needs.
+`makeField` lets you create first class `Field`s to build data import workflows custom suite to your needs.

 ## How do I package common defaults into a field.